 Since several studies have shown that especially accurately capturing the amount and distribution of snow accumulation during the winter is a prerequisite for reliable long-term runoff simulations (e. g., Huss et al., 2014; Magnusson et al., 2011), much work has been put in parameterizing models to better capture winter snow accumulation in terms of spatial distribution and volume.
-For this purpose, commonly point measurements of snow depth, snow water equivalent or precipitation are inter- and extrapolated, but information on the total water volume stored in entire mountain catchments is rare (e. g., Jonas et al., 2009).
-Measurements of solid precipitation are impaired with errors (e. g., Sevruk, 1986; Goodison et al., 1998), and the representativeness of point measurements for entire mountain catchments is uncertain (e. g., Grünewald and Lehning, 2011).
+For this purpose, commonly point measurements of snow depth, snow water equivalent or precipitation are inter- and extrapolated, but information on the total water volume stored in entire mountain catchments is rare (e.g., Jonas et al., 2009).
+Measurements of solid precipitation are impaired with errors (e.g., Sevruk, 1986; Goodison et al., 1998), and the

+- 5 representativeness of point measurements for entire mountain catchments is uncertain (e. g., Grünewald and Lehning, 2011).
 A relatively recent technology is to use lidar-derived surface elevation differences to obtain snow depth maps in high spatial resolution (e. g., Deems et al., 2006; Grünewald et al., 2010; Grünewald and Lehning, 2011; Grünewald et al., 2013; Schöber et al., 2014; Helfricht et al., 2012, 2014a, b).
-Schöber et al. (2014) demonstrated that using lidar-derived snow water equivalent (SWE) maps in the calibration of a spatially distributed snow hydrological model significantly improved the results for simulated snow accumulation, compared to the assimilation of optical remote sensing data of the snow-covered area only.

-In our study, we set up the physically based hydroclimatological model AMUNDSEN (Strasser, 2008) for a study region in the highly glacierized Ötztal Alps (Austria), where a maximum amount of validation data is available: By introducing a concept for systematic model validation using the "observation scale" (Blöschl and Sivapalan, 1995) of temporal and spatial support, spacing, and extent, we validate the model results against (i) mean areal precipitation over the period 1997-2006, (ii) time series of point-based snow depth recordings at several locations, (iii-iv) multitemporal snow extent maps acquired from Landsat and MODIS imagery, (v) the snow accumulation distribution for the winter season 2010/11 acquired using airborne laser scanning surveys, (vi) glacier-averaged annual surface mass balances for three glaciers in the study area, (vii) spatially distributed glacier surface elevation changes for the entire area over the period 1997-2006, and (viii) hourly runoff records for several subcatchments.
-By utilizing these data sets, we present a concept for systematic model validation using the "observation seale" (Blöschl and Sivapalan, 1995) of temporal and spatial support, spacing, and extent.
+Schöber et al. (2014) demonstrated that using lidar-derived snow water equivalent (SWE) maps in the calibration of a spatially distributed snow hydrological model significantly improved the results for - 10 simulated snow accumulation, compared to the assimilation of optical remote sensing data of the snow-covered area only.
+In our study, we set up the physically based hydroclimatological model AMUNDSEN (Strasser, 2008) for a study region in the highly glacierized Ötztal Alps (Austria).
+By introducing a concept for systematic model validation using the "observation scale" (Blöschl and Sivapalan, 1995) of temporal and spatial support, spacing, and extent, we validate the model results against (i) mean areal precipitation over the period 1997-2006, (ii) time series of point-based snow depth recordings at several - 15 locations, (iii-iv) multitemporal snow extent maps acquired from Landsat and MODIS imagery, (v) the snow accumulation distribution for the winter season 2010/11 acquired using airborne laser scanning surveys, (vi) glacier-averaged annual surface mass balances for three glaciers in the study area, (vii) spatially distributed glacier surface elevation changes for the entire area over the period 1997-2006, and (viii) hourly runoff records for several subcatchments.